MechWolf/MechWolf/docs/README.md

 Install MechWolf in one line:

 ```
-$ pip install mechwolf
+$ conda install -c conda-forge mechwolf
 ```

-If you get an error (such as `mechwolf requires Python '>=3.7' but the running Python is 2.7.16`), take a look at the [installation guide](guide/installation).
+For more ways to install MechWolf, take a look at the [installation guide](guide/installation).
 If you're not sure what any of this means, see the [gentle introduction](guide/gentle_intro).